-- c.
-Building separation should comply with Part 2F Building Separation of the SEPP 65 Design Quality of Apartment Development, Apartment Design Guide. - d.
+- Building separation should comply with Part 2F Building Separation of the Apartment Design Guide. - d.
 For properties with a boundary interface with a lower density zone, an additional 3 metre building separation should be provided. - e.
 On large sites where the floorplate control requires more than one building, adjoining buildings should be separated by a minimum of 9 metres.